National Council for Women

 The National Council for Women in Egypt (NCW) is an Egyptian National Council.
-It is the only national independent women machinery in Egypt.
-The Council was previously established by Presidential Decree No. 90 of 2000.
-It is affiliated to the President of the Republic of Egypt.
-In 2018, Law no. 30/2018 was passed to institutionalize the work of the National Council for Women.
-The law was drafted to go in line with Articles 11 and 53 of the constitution, which state that men and women are equal in terms of civilian, political, economic, social and cultural rights, that citizens are equal before the law regardless of religion, gender, color, and language, and that the state will take all measures necessary to eliminate all forms of discrimination in society.
+The Council was established by Presidential Decree No. 90 of 2000.
+It is affiliated with the President of the Republic of Egypt.
+In 2018, Law No. 30/2018 was passed to institutionalize the work of the National Council for Women.
+The law was drafted to go in line with Articles 11 and 53 of the constitution, which state that men and women are equal in terms of civilian, political, economic, social, and cultural rights; that citizens are equal before the law regardless of religion, gender, color, and language; and that the state will take all measures necessary to eliminate all forms of discrimination in society.

 Composition of the board

 The Council consists of thirty members from the public figures and those with experience in women's affairs and social activity.
 The membership term is a renewable four years period.
 The President of the Republic decides the composition of the Council and the council members used to elect one of them to be the President.
 According to the law no.30/2018, The President of the council shall be appointed by the President of the Republic.

 The Council was last reconstituted on 19/1/2016 by Presidential Decree No. 19 of 2016.
-On February 1, 2016, the procedural meeting was held at the Council of Ministers headed by Prime Minister Sherif Ismail, in the presence of the members of the Council.The session witnessed the election of Maya Morsy as the President of NCW.
+On February 1, 2016, the procedural meeting was held at the Council of Ministers headed by Prime Minister Sherif Ismail, in the presence of the members of the Council.
+The session witnessed the election of Maya Morsy as the President of NCW.